A platform for ITP students to sell and purchase second-hand products.

 OfferUp has shipping features, but not very clear about the rules and the way to protect both buyers and sellers.

 In the beginning, we thought about making the platform available for the whole community in the Tisch School of Arts.
 However, we realized that ITP students share some unique features.
 Most students study and finish their projects on the floor and events such as seminars and pizza nights happen very often.
 More importantly, ITP students have some similar characteristics.
 So we focused on creating a helpful yard sale platform only for ITP students.

 Based on the interviews, we explored the needs of both buyers and sellers and created their personas.

 Based on the challenges of traditional offline yard sale and second-hand trading apps, we came up with our design solutions.

 We did two rounds usability test with 8 users in total.

-After iteration based on the result of the first usability test, we did the second round test.
+After iteration based on the result of the first usability test, we did the second-round test.
 The problems focused on distinguishing sellers' and buyers' interface.

 This application was one of my attempts in design for the real-world problem in my life.
 I felt extremely passionate and excited to learn from user research and usability test.
-Specifically, my favorite process was doing the usability test.
+Specifically, my favorite process was doing usability tests.
 I believed that the designer cannot stop learning from the users.
 We have encountered a number of thoughtful, talented, and kind users.
 It was a challenge to design a satisfactory experience but after 5 iterations, we founded ourselves understanding them much better.